FrancoSpeziali/db-mongoose-schemas/README.md

 Once you are happy with your test, move onto the next assignment.

-## Assignment 12 - Connect our POST data to our Mongoose model
+## Task 12 - Connect our POST data to our Mongoose model

 1. Take the `body` parameters from the POST request, and map them into the object you created for your `User` constructor - replacing the dummy data you previously used